English Studies

 Do you provide funding for students?

 Yes!
-We have over 35 scholarships and awards that recognize both creative and academic achievements.
+We offer more than 35 scholarships and awards recognizing both creative and academic achievement.

 Can I take courses in creative writing?